Why is summer reading so important?

 Kids and young adults: You do not have to have a library card to participate in summer reading, even if you’re just visiting for the summer.
 Adults do have to have a PWPLS library card to participate in adult Summer Reading.

-Do I have to read books that are a part of the weekly theme?
 Do I have to read anything in particular?

 You can read anything you want!
 This includes books, eBooks, audiobooks, comics, graphic novels, magazines, etc. You can also use your school’s assigned reading list (or ask a librarian) for inspiration.
+For kids not yet reading, books you hear in storytime also count.

 Can my Mom/Dad/guardian pick up my prizes or get my stamps/punches for me?